-Another test was conducted to determine if price separation between ERCOT's West zone, where much of the wind is located, and the rest of ERCOT could have biased the estimate of wind's consumer savings.
-At times in previous years West ERCOT has had significantly lower market clearing prices than the rest of ERCOT due to transmission congestion.
-Real-world ERCOT hub pricing data indicate that in 2013, the simple average hub price in West ERCOT was 4.4%, or \$1.36/MWh, lower than the simple average for ERCOT hubs as a whole.
+For the ERCOT analysis, another test was conducted to determine if electricity market price separation between wind producing areas and the remainder of the grid operating area could have biased the estimate of wind's consumer savings.
+At times in previous years, West ERCOT (where the majority of the wind generation is located) has had significantly lower market clearing prices than the rest of ERCOT due to transmission congestion.
+Real-world ERCOT hub pricing data25 indicate that in 2013, the simple average hub price in West ERCOT was 4.4%, or \$1.36/MWh, lower than the simple average for ERCOT hubs as a whole.
 This likely occurred because transmission congestion caused wind generation to have a greater impact on electricity prices in West ERCOT during a limited number of hours in 2013, and a smaller impact on prices in the rest of ERCOT during those hours.
 Depending on the shape of the generation supply curves in West ERCOT and the rest of ERCOT, this could have either expanded or contracted wind's actual consumer savings relative to the model, which assumes no transmission congestion.
 Because the difference in prices between the West Zone and the rest of ERCOT was found to only be \$1.36/MWh, or 4.4%, it was deemed that any impact was too small to merit additional analysis.